Ze-brookes/recipes/_recipes/recipe3.md

 ### Method

 **STEP 1**
-Preheat the oven to 180C/160C fan oven/ gas 4 and grease and line your baking tray and cake tin.
+Preheat the oven to 180ºC/160ºC fan oven/gas 4 and grease and line your baking tray and cake tin.

 **STEP 2**
 Put the butter, sugar and golden syrup into a medium pan and stirring regularly till the butter melts and the rest of the ingredients have combined.